-This is a guest post from Eric at Narrow Bridge Finance as part of the Yakezie blog swap.
+This is a guest post from Eric at Personal Profitability as part of the Yakezie blog swap.
 This week, we have a blog swap chain.
 You can read my post at Money Talks and read Barabara Friedberg’s post on Eric’s blog.
 Be sure to check out everyone’s great posts!
 This week, our topic is “You’re homeless/poor, how would you change your situation?”

 The best sports cars in the world can go from zero to sixty miles per hour in under five seconds.
 Going from poor to rich takes a lot longer.
 To get back on your feet, you need a well formulated plan that you can execute.

 What did you do to end up poor?
 Did you lose your job?
 Did you get into serious debt?
 Do you have a gambling or addiction problem?
 You have to evaluate your situation and take a serious, objective look at your situation.